Survey on intergenerational in Nursing home: Complete Guide 2026

 The development of sustainable partnerships with schools and youth organizations is a fundamental pillar of successful intergenerational programs.
 Our survey reveals that 78% of Nursing homes that have established formal partnerships maintain their programs for more than three years, compared to only 34% for one-off initiatives.

 Colleges and high schools are particularly relevant partners, with teenagers bringing creative energy and spontaneity that energize exchanges.
-Educational projects that integrate the intergenerational dimension enrich the educational journey of young people while providing seniors with the opportunity to share their knowledge and experiences.
+Educational projects that integrate the intergenerational dimension enrich the school experience of young people while offering seniors the opportunity to share their knowledge and experiences.

 The analysis of the most effective partnership agreements shows the importance of clearly defining educational objectives for young people and therapeutic objectives for seniors.
 This dual purpose ensures the sustainable engagement of all stakeholders and facilitates obtaining the necessary administrative approvals.